grandeurdev/arduino-sdk/README.md

 ## The Dexterity of Arduino SDK

-The Arduino SDK is aimed at providing extremely to-the-point functions, being almost invisible in your device program to make the integration of Grandeur Cloud in your product seamless.
+The Arduino SDK is aimed at providing extremely to-the-point functions, being almost invisible in your device program to make the integration of Grandeur in your product seamless.
 Here is what it does under the hood without you paying attention to the most painful things:

-* **Arduino SDK** takes care of your device's connection to [Grandeur Cloud][Grandeur Cloud]. **It can start trying to connect with the Cloud as soon as the device boots or you can manually tell the SDK when to begin.** There's a [`loop()`][loop] function that you place in the Arduino's `loop` whose sole function is to run the SDK.
+* **Arduino SDK** takes care of your device's connection to [Grandeur][Grandeur]. **It can start trying to connect with Grandeur as soon as the device boots or you can manually tell the SDK when to begin.** There's a [`loop()`][loop] function that you place in the Arduino's `loop` whose sole function is to run the SDK.
 It accepts a **boolean expression as argument** and the SDK runs when the boolean expression evaluates to `true`.
 So, let's say if you pass the expression `WiFiState == CONNECTED` to it, the SDK would only run when the device's WiFi is connected.

-* As soon as the WiFi gets connected, **Arduino SDK** begins trying to connect to *[Grandeur Cloud][Grandeur Cloud]* using the **connection credentials** you provide during `apollo.init()`.
-When it connects, only then does the communication with Grandeur Cloud happen.
+* As soon as the WiFi gets connected, **Arduino SDK** begins trying to connect to *[Grandeur][Grandeur]* using the **connection credentials** you provide during `grandeur.init()`.
+When it connects, only then does the communication with Grandeur happen.
 And if somehow the connection breaks, SDK handles the reconnection and everything resumes right from where it left.

 *  **Arduino SDK** exposes the state of your device (`CONNECTED` or `DISCONNECTED`) through [`getState()`][getState] function to let you make your decisions based on that.

 * **Arduino SDK** is event-driven.
-You can set **event handler** for device's connection or disconnection with Grandeur Cloud by using [`onConnection()`][onConnection].
+You can set **event handler** for device's connection or disconnection with Grandeur by using [`onConnection()`][onConnection].
 So, when the device connects or disconnects from the cloud, the function passed to `onConnection()` is called.

 * You can also set **update handlers** for device's summary and parms using [`onSummary()`][onSummary] and [`onParms()`][onParms].
 So, when the any of the device variables stored in summary or parms is updated, the function passed to `onSummary()` or `onParmsUpdated()` is called.

 * **Async functions** are what make the event-drive of the SDK possible.
 They do all the same things as regular functions plus one extra.
 They receive a function parameter which they schedule for later.
-For example, in the `ApolloDevice` class, all of the following are Async functions:
+For example, in the `GrandeurDevice` class, all of the following are Async functions:

   * `onConnection(Callback callback)`
   * `onSummary(Callback callback)`